 Ghost is a CMS (Content Management System).
-If you already have experience with WordPress, you probably know what we are talking about, because WordPress is also a CMS.
-We can download and install both Ghost and WordPress on our own server without any fees, although I will tell you later in the article why I think that it is better to take advantage of the official managed hosting for Ghost.
+If you already have experience with WordPress, you probably know what we are talking about because WordPress is also a CMS.
+We can download and install both Ghost and WordPress on our own server without any fees, although I will tell you later in the article why I think it is better to take advantage of the official managed hosting for Ghost.

-Ghost was founded in 2013 and, if you believe the internet, it was created in response to WordPress, specifically its growing complexity.
+Ghost was founded in 2013, and if you believe the internet, it was created in response to WordPress, specifically its growing complexity.
 So, as you can guess, Ghost is much more minimalistic.

 Blog and membership site

 Ghost was originally created as a blogging platform, but from the third version (and at the moment of writing this article, we already have 4), an amazing functionality has appeared.
 Now you can manage memberships and introduce a subscription model on your Ghost page.
 This means you can set up a paywall and make some articles visible only to paying customers.
 For users to be able to view the content, they will need to become a member.
 Membership can be free.
 In this case, the user has to create an account on your blog by himself.
 But you can also create a paid membership based on a monthly or annual subscription.
 Subscription (or recurring payment) allows you to charge your clients regularly.
 The customer provides his payment card details, and he will be charged monthly or annually (depending on the configuration).
 The customer can cancel the subscription at any time, and upon expiration, his membership becomes inactive, and he loses access to content that requires membership.
 Payments are handled by Stripe, a very popular payment processor.
 I have been using this processor for over a year, but in integration with WooCommerce.